alessandromagrini/caretAddOn/README.md

 Additional functionalities for the R package 'caret'

 The package includes additional functionalities for the caret package, including new models, new summaries, and new general-purpose functions.
-It is conceived to be used by students of my teachings involving supervised learning.
+It is conceived to be used by students of my academic teachings on supervised learning.

 New models:
 - loglm_mean